rancher/rio/docs/v0.6.0/concept.md

 When you run containers in Rio you create a Service. `rio run` will create a service.
 You can scale that service with `rio scale`.
 Services are assigned a DNS name so that it can be discovered and accessed from other services.

+### Stack

+Stack is abstraction of `Riofile`.
+Riofile is similar to docker-compose which you can define multiple Rio services(or other rio types) in a single file with simplified syntax that is easy to memorize.
+Stack allows you to define Rio services, router, externalservices and other arbitrary kubernetes resources.

 ### Router

 Router is a resource that manages load balancing and traffic routing rules.
 Routing rules can route based